 A new model for liquid water absorption

-Turner, David D. - NOAA- Earth System Research Laboratory
+Turner, David D. — NOAA- Global Systems Laboratory

 Cadeddu, Maria Paola — Argonne National Laboratory